Ayushmanwebdeveloper/GeoGuardSquad/README.md

 5. **Web Push Notifications:** The app will send web push notifications to alert users about emergencies in their vicinity, enabling them to offer help or seek assistance quickly.

-6. **Future Expansion:** We are considering implementing email notifications using AWS or Firebase in the future to further enhance communication and response during emergencies.
+6. **Future Expansion:** I'm considering implementing email notifications using AWS or Firebase in the future to further enhance communication and response during emergencies.